-We were out for a walk in our local park at the beginning of September and stumbled across some early conkers on the floor!
+We were out for a walk in our local park and stumbled across some early conkers on the floor!
 As Autumn arrives they’re everywhere…we have great fun collecting them in various locations and our house becomes full of them!

 There are lots of ideas of crafts, games and even a bit of fun maths that you can do with your conkers though!
 I even heard that they repel spiders in your house, so the more conkers the merrier for me!

 10 ideas of things you can do with your conkers!